[CEO and Co Founder]

-Ashwin Madhavan is Co Founder of Enhelion, heading the Strategic Alliances & Operations team.
+Ashwin Madhavan is CEO and Co Founder of Enhelion, heading the Strategic Alliances & Operations team.
 He completed his law from Gujarat National Law University and a LLM in Technology Laws and Intellectual Property Laws from Dalhousie University, Canada.
 Prior to co founding Enhelion, Ashwin worked at Scriboard - Advocates and Legal Consultants.
 His areas of expertise are Domain Names and Cybersquatting, Trademarks, Copyrights and Information Technology Laws.
 He has advised various Fortune 500 companies on various aspects of India's technology and IP Laws.
 He has written several articles for various journals National and International publications.
 He was a member of the Editorial Board of Journal of Legal Research, GNLU.
 Ashwin loves to read books related to history, business management and foreign policy.
 He is an avid traveller and has been to more than 15 countries.
 His hobbies include building world war 2 miniature models and reading.
 He has taken part in discussions pertaining to India’s foreign policy matters at the Jawahar Lal Nehru University.

 He is a trained classical singer and is also currently learning to play the Piano from the Delhi School of Music.
 He has conducted workshops on Intellectual Property and Management in Indian law schools.
 He recently was an instructor at a training programme on “Intellectual Property and the Plant Varieties Act” organized by the Ministry of Agriculture – Government of India for Scientists.
 Very recently he was a speaker at the US – India Business Council summit on Intellectual Property held in Gujarat National Law University.
 He recently wrote a book on Intellectual Property and Business along with Rodney D Ryder.
 The book has been published by Sage Publications, a leading international publishing house.